 2.5.
-Which goods are subject to reduced 15% and 10% VAT rates based on CN codes?
+Which goods are subject to the reduced 12% VAT rate and 0% VAT rate based on CN codes?

-Below you will find table A with listed goods which are subject to reduced VAT rates of 15% or 10% (depending on their CN codes and wording descriptions).
-In the Czech Republic, the reduced VAT rates are applicable for specific goods, as presented in table A.
+Below you will find table A with listed goods which are subject to the reduced VAT rate of 12% and 0% (depending on their CN codes and wording descriptions).
+In the Czech Republic, the reduced VAT rate is applicable for specific goods, as presented in table A.